ZhengdongWang/zhengdongwang.com/productivity.md

 > When I finished, I looked at the time: forty-five minutes.

 > Which then makes me realize that half of my effort wasn’t effort at all, but just unnecessary stress that made me feel like I was doing my best.

+{{ littlewood }}

+> A governing principle is that 3 weeks, exactly 21 days---the period is curiously precise---is enough for recovery from the severest mental fatigue provided there is nothing pathological.
+This is expert opinion and my expertise agrees entirely, even to the point that, for example, 19 is not enough.
+Further, 3 weeks is more or less essential for much milder fatigue.
+So the prescription is 3 weeks holiday at the beginning of each vacation.
+It is vital, however, that it should be absolutly unbroken, whatever the temptation or provocation.

 {{ adriene }}